 So the answer to how long axolotls live is no longer a mystery.
 Axolotls, in captivity, can live for up to 10-15 years.
 Some may live longer for up to 20 years, provided their water and tank requirements are met.

 Axolotl lifespan wholly and solely depends on how you keep it.
-Try to take care of axolotl tank size, water quality, food quality, and your smiley little pets will live longer and happier with you.
+Proper axolotl care includes tank size, water quality, food quality.
+If you get that all right, your smiley little pets will live longer and happier with you.